 The Development Finance Forum is KfW Development Bank's most important expert forum that regularly focuses on a current topic related to development cooperation.
-This time it is about the connection between climate and biodiversity protection, two crises that are closely related and can only be solved together as a whole.
+This time it was about the connection between climate and biodiversity protection, two crises that are closely related and can only be solved together as a whole.

-The conference will take place in good time before two major international conferences: the UN climate summit in Sharm-el-Sheikh, Egypt, in November and the major COP15 biodiversity conference in Montreal, in December.
+The conference took place in good time before two major international conferences: the UN climate summit in Sharm-el-Sheikh, Egypt, in November and the major COP15 biodiversity conference in Montreal, in December.
 One of the issues on the agenda at the climate summit will be the continuation of the “Glasgow Climate Pact” from last year, in which the parties confirmed the 1.5 degree target.
 The parties also committed to increase international climate financing.
 In Canada, the Conference of the Parties wishes to set 21 specific goals for biodiversity conservation by 2030 in a “Post-2020 Global Biodiversity Framework”, for instance, the goal to protect 30% of the Earth’s surface by then.

 It will only prove possible to both limit global warming to 1.5 degrees and to reverse the trend in species loss by achieving progress in each of these areas, respectively.
 That is why it is crucial to establish connections at all levels.
 The Development Finance Forum provided key information on how to better harness this connection, especially in practical implementation, for instance in terms of new and innovative financial instruments that have to be developed.

 After the long period of social distancing due to the coronavirus pandemic, it also offered an opportunity for bilateral exchange, networking and discussion opportunities in an informal atmosphere.